skrattaren/apf.rst/apf.rst

 ~~~~~~

 - The whole book is, in a very general way, modelled on Larry Niven's
-  classic "Ringworld_" novel: a group of differently-raced beings explore an
+  classic **Ringworld** novel: a group of differently-raced beings explore an
   improbable, artificial world and try to find its mysterious builders.

   Terry explains: